MTCAtlanta/Networking-Templates/README.md

 # azure-networking-templates
-Standard build networking templates used frequently by MTC Atlanta
+Standard build networking templates used frequently by MTC Atlanta.